First-Line Supervisors Certificate (FLSC)

-Register for these courses Back to Certificates Page
+Calendar of Courses Back to Certificates Page

 “What Did You Say?"
 This course is designed to improve interpersonal communications with all people.
 Utilizing the DiSC Profile as a foundation for discussion, participants will have an opportunity to identify their dominant personality style, and the way it translates into their communication style.
 Additionally, this course provides participants with a reality-based definition of good communication.